BICENTENNIAL TRIBUTE

 Murray bows and recedes

-SCENE 2
+Scene 2

-B: Devilish early hour this Hobby
+B: Devilish early hour this, Hobby

-H: It was oafish of me – I only wished to cheer you from the frozen scene at dinner last night – you said not a word – everybody was talking about it over port and cigars – it has the makings of a minor local scandal
+H: It was oafish of me - I only wished to cheer you from the frozen scene at dinner last night - you said not a word - everybody was talking about it over port and cigars - verily, it has the makings of a minor local scandal

-B (ferocious): I’ve seen my bride another’s bride! - have seen her seated by his side! – worse yet - have seen the infant, which she bore, wear the sweet smile the mother wore when she and I in youth had smiled (pokes fire) - as fond and faultless as her child
+B(ferocious): Pray tell Hobby - how would you feel?!! - I’ve seen my bride another’s bride! - have seen her seated by his side! - worse yet - have seen the infant, which she bore, wear the sweet smile the mother wore when she and I in youth had smiled (pokes fire) - as fond and faultless as her child

 H: Cracking fire - sea-coal?

-B: Damned expensive – nearly choked me t’other night
+B: Damned expensive - nearly choked me t’other night - had to hide in the priest hole

-H: Let us return to London my friend – you shall be distracted from your inextinguishable love for a now-married distant cousin – a round of plays, milliners and hazard will set everything right - and Scrope is anxious to see you
+H: Let us return to London, my friend - you shall be distracted from your inextinguishable love for a now-married distant cousin - a round of plays, milliners, and Hazard will set everything right - and Scrope is anxious to see you

-B (delighted): Scrope!
+B(delighted): Scrope!
 That singular jester!
-How it would do my heart good to get facetious with him at the Cocoa Tree – splendid plan Hobhouse!
+How it would do my heart good to get facetious with him at the Cocoa Tree - splendid plan Hobhouse!
 To pack! (calls out) Murray!

-SCENE 3
+Scene 3

 The Cocoa Tree - a gentlemen’s club in St. James

-B & H sit with SBD – B refuses all sustenance except Champagne and lettuce – B still in a funk
+B & H sit with SBD - B refuses all sustenance except Champagne and lettuce

-B(to himself): I have seen her eyes, in cold disdain ask if I felt no secret pain! – good god!! - And I have acted well my part – and made my cheek belie my heart
+B(to himself): I have seen her eyes, in cold disdain ask if I felt no secret pain! - good god!! - I have acted well my part - and made my cheek belie my heart

 B: In sooth, I return’d the freezing glance she gave - yet felt the while that woman’s slave